j4321/tkcalendar/docs/howtos.rst

     tk.mainloop()

-If the style of the DateEntry does not change, then it might be because of the used ttk theme.
+If the style of the :class:`~tkcalendar.DateEntry` does not change, then it might be because of the used ttk theme.
 Changing the theme with ``style.theme_use('clam')`` should solve the issue.